Kia ora, Wellington is in Covid-19 Alert Level 1.

 Interactive Galleries

 Explore our galleries including a do-it-yourself Black Hole and asteroids you can pick up.
 You’ll find a real marama rock, learn about the historic Apollo missions of the late 1960s and experience a rocket blast-off.
-In the Tūhura Space Module you can experience what it feels like to be inside a spaceship.
+In the Tūhura Space Module, you can experience what it feels like to be inside a spaceship.

 Visit the Matariki theatre and listen to stories explaining how Māori navigated the vast Pacific Ocean using the ngā whetū, and learn the importance of Matariki, the astronomical event that marks the Māori New Year.

-On a clear pō, you can look through the giant telescope and roam the spectacular southern skies.
+On a clear pō, you can look through one of our telescopes and roam the spectacular southern skies.
 It’s star-gazing at its finest.
-Every Rātū, Rāmere, and Rāhoroi depending on the weather.
+Every Rātū, Rāmere, and Rāhoroi, starting approx 1 hour after sunset and depending on the weather.
 Contact Space Place if uncertain.

 See our Space Place events, courses and more.